 Emeritus and ISB Executive Education Redefine Product Management Learning in India

-Mumbai, India, 2026-04-16 — /EPR Network/ — Across industries, organizations are restructuring their product teams to compete in an increasingly digital and AI-driven marketplace.
-The pressure to launch faster, iterate smarter, and deliver measurable business value has made product management one of the most sought-after career disciplines in India and globally.
-Professionals who combine strategic thinking with technical fluency are in high demand — and the gap between available talent and industry need continues to widen.
+Mumbai, India, 2026-04-17 — /EPR Network/ — India’s technology sector is producing some of the world’s most ambitious digital products — from fintech platforms serving hundreds of millions of users to enterprise SaaS tools competing on a global stage.
+At the heart of this growth is a critical talent requirement: professionals who can think strategically about products, execute with precision, and lead teams through complex, fast-moving development cycles.
+Organizations are no longer hiring product managers just to coordinate delivery — they are hiring them to own outcomes.

-Emeritus, in collaboration with the Indian School of Business (ISB) Executive Education, addresses this gap through a rigorous, practitioner-oriented product management course in India that prepares professionals to step into high-impact product roles with confidence, credibility, and a world-class certification.
+Emeritus, in partnership with the Indian School of Business (ISB) Executive Education, has built a product management course in India that equips professionals with the strategic depth, technical fluency, and leadership capability required to thrive in this environment.

-Effective product managers do not just manage features — they drive business results.
-The ISB Executive Education product management course in India trains participants to connect product decisions directly to revenue growth, customer retention, and competitive positioning.
+The most impactful product managers understand how their work connects to broader organisational goals.
+The ISB Executive Education product management course in India trains participants to align product vision with corporate strategy, ensuring that every product initiative contributes directly to long-term business value.

-Through structured modules on product metrics, KPI frameworks, and outcome-driven roadmapping, learners develop the analytical discipline to measure what matters and make decisions that move the needle.
-This business-first perspective distinguishes strong product managers from those who focus purely on delivery.
+Participants explore how product portfolios are structured, how investment decisions are made at the product level, and how successful companies build cultures of product excellence.
+This strategic lens elevates participants from tactical executors to true product leaders within their organisations.

-A certification is only as valuable as the institution behind it.
-ISB consistently ranks among the top business schools in Asia, and its Executive Education programmes carry significant recognition among employers in technology, consulting, BFSI, and consumer industries.
+A career pivot or acceleration into senior product roles requires more than skills — it requires recognition.
+ISB’s standing as one of Asia’s top-ranked business schools ensures that its Executive Education certificates are viewed with credibility by hiring managers across technology, consulting, banking, and consumer industries.

-Participants who complete this AI product manager course with a minimum score of 70% receive an official ISB Executive Education certificate and gain ISB alumni status — credentials that open doors to senior product roles, higher compensation, and expanded professional networks.
+Graduates of this AI product manager course who score 70% or above receive an official ISB Executive Education certificate and ISB alumni status — a professional milestone that strengthens both their resume and their long-term career trajectory.

 About Emeritus